ZoneMinder/zmeventnotification/docs/guides/principles.rst

 3.2.1: Wait what is a channel?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-At a high level, there are 3 types of clients that are interested in receiving notifications:
+At a high level, there are 4 types of clients that are interested in receiving notifications:

 * zmNinja: the mobile app that uses Firebase Cloud Messaging (FCM) to get push notifications.
 This is the "fcm" channel
 * Any websocket client: This included zmNinja desktop and any other custom client you may have written to get notifications via web sockets.
 This is the "web" channel
+* receivers that use MQTT.
+This is the "mqtt" channel.
 * Any 3rd party push solution which you may be using to deliver push notifications.
 A popular one is "pushover" for which I provide a `plugin <https://github.com/pliablepixels/zmeventnotification/blob/master/pushapi_plugins/pushapi_pushover.py>`__.
 This is the "api" channel.

 So, for example: